 $ sudo apt install python3-tk

-The first command updates the package information from all sources of software we are using in our Ubutu system.
-The second command downloads and installs Tkinter.
+The first command updates the package information from all configured software sources on your Ubuntu system.
+The second command downloads and installs the Tkinter package for Python 3.

-After the installation is finished, you can start a Python interactive session and import the tkinter
+After the installation is finished, you can verify that Tkinter is correctly installed by starting a Python interactive session and importing the tkinter package:

-Now that you've completed the installation in your Linux system, you can start creating Python GUI applications with Tkinter.
+Now that you've completed the Tkinter installation on your Linux system, you can start creating Python GUI applications with Tkinter.

 Packaging Python Applications with PyInstaller by Martin Fitzpatrick — This step-by-step guide walks you through packaging your own Python applications from simple examples to complete installers and signed executables.